medyan-dev/MutatePlainDataArray.jl/README.md

 The mutation provided by this package is
 - **Efficient**.
 Under the hood, the mutation is achieved by pointer load/store, where the address offset is known at type inference time.
 - **Safe**.
 Compile-time type check is enforced.
 Reference to the original vector is obtained to prevent garbage collection.
 Bounds check is performed unless `@inbounds` is used.
+This package is inspired by and acts as a safer counterpart to [UnsafePointers.jl](https://github.com/cjdoris/UnsafePointers.jl).